kyma-project/serverless/examples/incluster_eventing/README.md

 ### Deploy Using kubectl

 Deploy to Kyma runtime manually using `kubectl apply` or `make deploy` target.
-There is also a [GitHub workflow](.github/workflows/deploy.yml) included which you can use as a template to come up with your own automated CI/CD.

 ### Auto-Deploy Code Changes